ElijahKotyluk/commercejs-nuxt-checkout/README.md

-# Adding products to a cart with Nuxt.js and Commerce.js
+# Creating a Checkout with Commerce.js SDK and Nuxt.js

 This guide continues from (Listing products in a catalogue with Nuxt.js and Commerce.js)[Listing Products in a Catalogue](https://github.com/ElijahKotyluk/commercejs-nuxt-demo)